-- 3.70 Roadside verges Roadside verges constitute a significant area of grassland within the district.
+3.71 Roadside verges - Roadside verges constitute a significant area of grassland within the district.
 Due to their linear nature, road verges also have potential to act as Wildlife Corridors especially when associated with features such as hedgerows, tree belts or ditches.
 A series of Protected Road Verges (PRVs) exist and may act as refuge areas for uncommon species.
-Background information is available from the County Council's Biodiversity Officer, but for more detailed information on sites please contact the Cambridgeshire and Peterborough Biological Records Centre.
-Information is also available at Cambridgeshire & Peterborough Environmental Records Centre - 3.71 Biodiversity Issue B6 Protection of Ancient Woodland
+Background information is available from the County Council's Biodiversity Offficer, but for more detailed information on sites please contact the Cambridgeshire and Peterborough Biological Records Centre.
+Information is also available at www.cambridgeshire.gov.uk/prv.

+3.72 Biodiversity Issue B6 - Protection of Ancient Woodland